Amanda-L/Euler-Science-LLC-summer-intern-2023/README.md

 The corresponding embeddings were then clustered and evaluated using a distance metric.

 For the second, I also prototyped a quality  control pipeline where the ranking of documents by semantic similarity was evaluated and compared.

+To see the workflow and contribution, see Task done for summer project.pdf